QianLabWebsite/GeneDrive/README.md

 ## 2. Dynamics simulation of gene drive
 The script `toxin_antidote_dynamics_simulation.py` in gene_drive_simulation directory implements a dynamic simulation of CRISPR-mediated toxin-antidote gene drive.
 The main features of this scipt include:
 1. It is a forward genetic simulation.
 Set parameters to the initial population and the population will propagate.
-You can monitor the frequency of drive carriers alongside the increasing of generations.
+You can monitor the frequency of drive carriers along with the increasing of generations.
-2. It is an individual-based, stocastic model.The population is in Wright-Fisher model.
+2. The model is individual-based and stochastic, with population properties based on the Wright-Fisher model.
+This model is characterized by finite individuals, random mating, and non-overlapping generations.
 3. It uses two classes: the individual class and population class.
 ```
 usage: toxin_antidote_dynamics_simulation.py [-h] [-w WILD] [-d DRIVE] [-t GENERATION] -e EMBRYO_CUTRATE -g GERMLINE_CUTRATE -i INCOMP_PENE